fengjixuchui/DataGuard-win-free/README.md

   3. Shredding files without ability to recover deleted information;
   4. Files encryption with modern encryption algorithms (Grader, AES, AES-256);
   5. Storing sensitive credit cards information;
-  6. On-the-fly encryption for directories.
+  6. On-the-fly encryption for directories;
   7. ... and many other interesting abilities will be added soon.